 Can't you do that with a fan?
 No, because you also need water to affect the temperature.
-A swamp cooler combines the two variables, allowing you to lower the intensity of the heat in its vicinity.
+A swamp evaporative cooler combines the two variables, allowing you to lower the intensity of the heat in its vicinity.

 There are two more key features in a swamp cooler — pads and a fan.
-The fan is there to power up the evaporation process and delivery of cool air.
-A major part of the device's innards is a pad, also called a cartridge or sometimes even a filter, that provides a surface for evaporation.
+The fan is there to power up the evaporation process and cool air delivery.
+In addition, a significant part of the device's insides is a pad, also called a cartridge or a filter, that provides a surface for evaporation.

 Read also: What’s the Best Fan for Sleeping?